gregory-adler/collaborative_writing_blog/README.md

 # collaborative_writing_blog

-About:
+ABOUT

-    Collaborative writing blog--- short stories are written collaboratively by users through a votiing system.
-Sentences are added one at a time every 30 minutes.
+    Collaborative writing blog -- users write short stories together line by line.
+Users make submissions and vote which submission should be added to the story.
+The first submission to reach +10 likes is added to the story.

 DEVELOPED